 You might see some offers that just look too good to be true, usually from the little electrical shops in resort.
 Just avoid them.
 It’s either be fake or poor quality.

-If you want to buy expensive electronic items like tablets or cameras, you’re much better off heading to Visanta or Electron in Arrecife.
+If you want to buy expensive electronic items like tablets or cameras, you’re much better off heading to Visanta, Worten or Electron in Arrecife.

 The Airport Duty Free Is Expensive